tamirfaria/tamirfaria/README.md

         <i>
         <br>
           My name is Lucas, and I am a performance and scalability-focused Front-End Developer specializing in building web applications using React.JS and Next.JS.<br><br>
-          Currently, I am a member of RaroLabs, where we utilize JavaScript and TypeScript to develop innovative projects.
+          Currently, I am a member of <a href="https://rarolabs.com.br/">RaroLabs</a>, where we utilize JavaScript and TypeScript to develop innovative projects.
 Additionally, we employ advanced styling tools such as Styled Components (CSS in JS), Sass, Material UI, and Ant Design to create visually appealing interfaces.<br><br>
           I have proficiency in unit testing with Jest, and we adopt agile methodologies to ensure efficient and high-quality delivery of our products.
 As part of my work, I also engage in API support using Node.JS.<br><br>
           I am constantly seeking challenges that allow me to expand my knowledge and enhance my Front-End development skills.
 If you are someone interested in discussing projects or sharing insights in the field, please feel free to get in touch.<br><br>
         </i>